simusek/znanylekarz/README.md

-Implement users email change use case.
+Implement user email change use case.

-Use case should be used in 3 places
+Use case should be used in 3 places:
 - on web page, using symfony form - available for actual signed in user
 - on cli using symfony command - available for admins
 - on api endpoint using http request - available for actual signed in user